lalo1883/Weather-Notification-/README.md

 This Python script fetches hourly weather data for a specific location using the OpenWeatherMap API and sends weather updates to a Telegram chat.
 It calculates the average temperature for the next 12 hours and sends messages based on whether the average temperature is above or below 15°C.

+The program is made to run for central america time.

 ## Prerequisites

 - Python 3.x